WhanIsHere/Applied-Data-Science-Capstone-Project/README.md

 # Applied-Data-Science-Capstone-Project
-This is the capstone project for IBM Data Science
+This is the capstone project for IBM Data Science about performing EDA and prediction model for successful landing from SpaceX Launches

-Executive Summary
+Executive Summary of Methodology
 - Data collection methodology:
   - Get request from SpaceX REST API and JSON
   - Perform Web scraping using BeautifulSoup function